zsrtp/geckopatcher/gui/web/README.md

 ## How to run

-Once built, the application can be provided to uses by any server which supports both secure connection through SSL/TLS (HTTPS) and providing specific headers.
+Once built, the application can be provided to users by any server which supports secure connection through SSL/TLS (HTTPS).

-The web patcher needs some specific HTTP headers in order to work properly on the client browser.

-- Cross-Origin-Resource-Policy: same-site
-- Cross-Origin-Opener-Policy: same-origin
-- Cross-Origin-Embedder-Policy: require-corp
-- Control: no-store, no-cache, max-age=0, must-revalidate, proxy-revalidate

-The last header is optional and is only useful during development to avoid the client caching the application.
+For testing, you can run `trunk serve` to launch a dev server and go to https://localho.st:8080/ to see the patcher run and update on changes in real time.
+The server configuration can be changed in `Trunk.toml`.